 The photos below offer a before and after comparison of a property participating in the Land Stewardship Program with the planting of deep-rooted, native wildflowers and grasses.
 The program offers different sets of wildflower options based on optimum growing conditions at each reservoir.

 Residents and businesses located along reservoirs have a great responsibility.
 One of the most environmentally important areas of a watershed is the area directly adjacent to the banks of the reservoirs.
 Flowing surface water picks up contaminants such as motor oil, fertilizer and litter as it makes its way to the reservoir.
 Watershed Management staffers encourage residents and upstream farmers to protect the sensitive shorelines by maintaining a buffer of natural vegetation.
-View We All Live Downstream for more tips on preventing water pollution.
+View Keep It Clean for more tips on preventing water pollution.

 For more information about the Watershed Management program, please call (614) 645-1721 or e-mail Watershed Management.